FireFlies98/Productly/README.md

 # Hi everyone!

-I development of a static website for e-commerce.
+I development of a static website for Design Innovators and Product Managers.

-You can check out the site and explore it using the following link: [E-commerce website Productly](https://fireflies98.github.io/Productly/)
+You can check out the site and explore it using the following link: [Landing Page for Design Innovators and Product Managers](https://fireflies98.github.io/Productly/)